 Set a Strategy and Communication Plan

-Now it’s time to set a clear strategy for what you plan to do with each of these channels.
+Now it’s time to set a clear strategy for your social media marketing activities.
+You should plan out exactly what you plan to do with each of these channels.
 That means:

-- Define Content – What will you post to each of these sites?
+Define Your Social Media Marketing Content – What will you post to each of these sites?
 Thought leadership, news, company updates, or something else entirely?
 This will largely depend on the channel and your business.

 Using LinkedIn for real estate can be the most effective social media platform for CRE professionals, since it’s the single largest professional and B2B network in the world and offers ample opportunity for you to engage with prospects, potential partners, vendors, and much more.